mswietlicki/MSBlogEngine/GenaralSpecification.md

 13. Post tags
 14. Markdown as posts format
 15. Crazy idea: integrate with git or even github to store and input blog posts
-16. Maybe post should be not xml but md file with standard header this way I could write and add blog posts by hand.
+16. Maybe post should not be xml but md file with metadata.
+This way I could write and add blog posts by hand.
 Should comments also be separate md files?